datawithjack/lego-maven-challenge/README.md

 # Maven Analytics Lego Challenge
-This repo contains all the files used for my maven analytics lego challenge entry.
+This repo contains all the files used for my Maven Analytics Lego Challenge entry held in January 2024.

 ## Project Report: Exploration of LEGO Minifigure Evolution